Mic92/python-mpd2/doc/index.rst

 The following features were added:

--  Python 3 support (but you neead at least Python 2.6)
+-  Python 3 support (but you need at least Python 2.6)
 -  support for the upcoming client-to-client protocol
 -  support for new commands from MPD v0.17 (seekcur, prio, prioid, config, searchadd, searchaddpl) and MPD v0.18 (readcomments, toggleoutput)